HAS-Tools-Fall2020/homework-adam-stratman/Submissions/Stratman_HW6.md

 Week 6 Questions

+### Grade
+3/3 - Tanks for working on the formatting. this is much better!
+Nice graphs and analysis too.

+One additional note - Please only put the things that will be graded in this submission folder.
+If not it gets hard for me to find things.
+You can move any starter codes or temporary markdown files to other folders.
+Also for your images if you use the suggested plugin it will put them all into a folder for you.

+____

 ## Provide a summary of the AR model that you ended up building, including:

 #### (1) what you are using as your prediction variables